Coronavirus: Eastenders star Michelle Collins fears young actors could be pushed into poverty and ‘leave the industry’

 Former Eastenders star Michelle Collins fears young actors are being pushed into poverty during the coronavirus crisis and could “leave the industry”.

-Michelle, from Crouch and who lived on Holloway’s Ringcross Estate as a teen, has been delivering food parcels to vulnerable people who can’t leave home during lockdown.
+Michelle, from East Finchley and who lived on Holloway’s Ringcross Estate as a teen, has been delivering food parcels to vulnerable people who can’t leave home during lockdown.

 She is a patron of Alexandra Wylie Tower Foundation (AWTF), in Gladsmuir Road, Archway, which runs a clothes bank and organises supplies that go into food parcels distributed through the Ringcross Community Centre.